MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Shared Interface mechanism is based on automatic proxy objects
-created by the underlying MicroEJ Core Engine, so that each application
+created by the underlying MicroEJ Core Engine.
-can still be dynamically stopped and uninstalled.
 This offers a reliable
-way for users and providers to handle the relationship in case of a
+way for users to handle broken links in case the provider application
-broken link.
+has been stopped or uninstalled.

-Once a Java interface has been declared as Shared Interface, a dedicated
+Applications with a Shared Interface must provide a dedicated
-implementation is required (called the Proxy class implementation).
-Its
+implementation (called the Proxy class implementation).
+Its main goal is
-main goal is to perform the remote invocation and provide a reliable
+to perform the remote invocation and provide a reliable implementation
-implementation regarding the interface contract even if the remote
+regarding the interface contract even if the remote application fails to
-application fails to fulfill its contract (unexpected exceptions,
+fulfill its contract (unexpected exceptions, application killed, …).
+The
-application killed...).
-The MicroEJ Core Engine will allocate instances
+MicroEJ Core Engine will allocate instances of this Proxy class when an
-of this class when an implementation owned by another application is
+implementation (of the Shared Interface) owned by another application is
 being transferred to this application.

 .. figure:: images/SI_4.png